K0usei/TrackXpense/docs/ml.md

 ```

 This script:
 1. Creates a log file in the logs directory
 2. Runs the retraining script with a minimum feedback threshold
 3. Logs the results of the retraining process

 You can schedule this script to run periodically using Windows Task Scheduler to keep your models up-to-date.

-## API Endpoints
+## Receipt Processing Pipeline

-The API endpoints for receipt processing are defined in `app/api/endpoints/ocr.py`:
+The receipt processing pipeline works as follows:

+1. **Image Preprocessing**:
+   - Resize and normalize the image
+   - Apply contrast enhancement and noise reduction

+2. **Text Extraction (EasyOCR)**:
+   - Extract text from the receipt image
+   - Preserve spatial information for each text line

+3. **Field Classification (BERT)**:
+   - Classify each text line into fields (STORE, DATE, TOTAL, ITEMS, etc.)
+   - Use contextual information to improve classification accuracy

+4. **Data Structuring**:
-- `POST /api/v1/ocr/process-receipt`: Process a receipt image and extract structured data
+   - Parse the classified text into structured data
+   - Extract numerical values, dates, and item information

+5. **Category Prediction (XGBoost)**:
-- `POST /api/v1/ocr/save-receipt`: Save a processed receipt to the database
+   - Use the structured data to predict the expense category
+   - Return confidence scores for the prediction

 ## Example Usage